heatweb/HNQAP/README.md

 This project contains documents, tools and data used in quality assurance procedures relating to heat networks and zero-carbon building services technologies.

-As well as guidance documents, the project provides open-source JSON data files that describe procedures and records outcomes.
-A calculations engine and conditional branching are built into the data structure to allow complex conditional procedures to be followed and recorded.
+As well as guidance documents, the project provides JSON and SQL data that describe objects, fields and procedures.
+HTML browserware is provided to allow procedures to be followed and recorded using a web browser on any device.

 Quality assurance procedures are grouped by objects (object oriented), by which a set of procedures apply to a specific item in a heat network, often with a heat or water meter at entry and/or exit.
 The object list is as follows.